chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/retrieve-image-sboms/index.md

 These source code references are encoded in the [external references](https://spdx.github.io/spdx-spec/v2.3/package-information/#721-external-reference-field) field, using [external repository identifiers](https://spdx.github.io/spdx-spec/v2.3/external-repository-identifiers/#f35-purl) in the package URL (purl) format.
 The [purl specification](https://github.com/package-url/purl-spec/blob/master/PURL-SPECIFICATION.rst) allows for various different schemes and types.

-The following The following purls are used in Chainguard SPDX SBOM:
+The following purls are used in Chainguard SPDX SBOM:

 * `pkg:apk` denotes binary package origin, name, full version number with epoch, and architecture: